25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

               // If x is not null...
               //
               if (y == null)
-                  // ...and y is null, x is greater.
+                  // ...and y is null, x is greater
               {
                   return 1;
               }
               else
               {
                   // ...and y is not null, compare the
-                  // lengths of the two strings.
+                  // lengths of the two strings
                   //
                   int retval = x.Length.CompareTo(y.Length);

                   if (retval != 0)
                   {
                       // If the strings are not of equal length,
-                      // the longer string is greater.
+                      // the longer string is greater
                       //
                       return retval;
                   }
                   else
                   {
                       // If the strings are of equal length,
-                      // sort them with ordinary string comparison.
+                      // sort them with ordinary string comparison
                       //
                       return x.CompareTo(y);
                   }